Miloš Milojević (footballer): Mjällby AIF

 On 17 November 2017, it was announced that Milojević would join Swedish club Mjällby AIF ahead of the 2018 season, as an assistant coach and head of youth development.
-Competing in Ettan Södra, Sweden's third tier, he took over as head coach on 18 June when Jonas Andersson stepped down due to personal reasons.
+Competing in Ettan Södra, Sweden's third tier, he took over as head coach on 18 June when Jonas Andersson stepped down for personal reasons.
 The club went on to win the league through 21 wins in 30 games, twelve points clear of second placed Oskarshamns AIK in the table.
 On 22 November 2018, Milojevic signed a new two-year contract with the club.

 In 2019, Mjällby won Superettan, Sweden's second tier, as newcomers, through 17 wins in 30 games, two points clear of Varbergs BoIS.
 Despite winning two promotions in just two seasons in charge of Mjällby, Milojevic left the club on 1 December 2019, after not being able to agree on new terms with their board.